en-ver/markdownlint-mcp/README.md

 corrects common formatting issues and reports any violations that may require manual changes.

-When violations are found, the tool returns a mandatory directive to the agent, instructing it to fix them.
-If the agent determines that a rule should be ignored for a specific line, it must first ask for your confirmation.
-Once you agree, it will use the `get_inline_directives` resource to learn how to disable the rule and apply the change.
+For violations that require manual changes, the agent can fix them or use inline directives to ignore them.
+To learn how to use inline directives, the agent can use the `get_inline_directives` resource.
 This ensures that you always have the final say on how your files are formatted.

 ### `get_inline_directives()`